 Room and board, books, equipment, insurance, optional fees or other personal living expenses are not reported.

-Forms are online by January 31 for the previous tax year.
+1098T forms are online in MyCUInfo by January 31 for the previous tax year.
 Students can print the form and provide it to parents or others who may be eligible to claim them as a dependent, if applicable.
 We cannot provide 1098T information directly to anyone other than the student (see FERPA).

 For more information about electronic delivery of 1098T tax forms, see Consent to Conduct Business Electronically.

 Students are required by federal law (Section 6109 of the Internal Revenue Code) to provide a Social Security number (SSN) or Taxpayer Identification number (TIN) to the University of Colorado Boulder for tax purposes.
 If we do not have a U.S. SSN or TIN for you, the Office of the Registrar will send you an email twice a year requesting that you mail, fax or hand-deliver a completed and signed Social Security Number/Taxpayer Identification Number Update Form to the Office of the Registrar.